sBondoc/OAI-Summer-2019/pages/lessons/lesson-03.md

 # Parameters

 Functions are used for a lot more than just saving time writing repeated code.
 Sometimes you want a function to do something slightly different depending on the situation in which it's implemented.
-Functions
+Functions can use parameters to perform certain tasks to different inputs.

 ### Exercises to accompany this lesson: